When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Here are a few notable fictional characters with the surname Jaxon:

-• Jerry Jaxon: A character from Marvel Comics.
+• Jerry Jaxon: A character from Marvel Comics, known as an antagonist in the Alpha Flight series.

-• Peter Jaxon: A character in The Passage novel series.
-Peter is Theo’s younger brother.
+• Peter Jaxon: A central character in Justin Cronin’s The Passage novel series.
+Peter is a courageous leader and Theo’s younger brother.

 • Theo Jaxon: A character in The Passage novel series.
 Theo is Peter’s older brother.